 IFRS 15.B37 provides useful indicators for determining if a reporting entity controls a good or service before its transfer to the customer.
 These include:

-• Primary responsibility for ensuring the good or service meets customer specifications,
+- Primary responsibility for ensuring the good or service meets customer specifications,

-• Inventory risk, and
+- Inventory risk, and

-• Discretion in establishing the price for the specific good or service.
+- Discretion in establishing the price for the specific good or service.

 It’s important to note that exposure to credit risk is not considered a factor in this assessment.
 The IASB has concluded this to be mostly irrelevant, as agents, much like principals, often face credit risk.

-Are you tired of the constant stream of IFRS updates?
-I know it's tough.
-That's why I've created Reporting Period – a once-a-month digest for professional accountants.
-It consolidates all essential IFRS developments and Big 4 insights into one concise, readable email.
+--Are you tired of the constant stream of IFRS updates?
+I know it's tough!
+That's why I created Reporting Period – a once-a-month summary for professional accountants.
+It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-Subscribe for free, enjoy a spam-free experience, and remember, you can opt out anytime with a single click.
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 Use of subcontractors